 MALTESER INTERNATIONAL LOOKS INTO THE FUTURE

 Clemens Mirbach-Harff

 Secretary General, Malteser International

 The mission of the Order of Malta to serve our lords the poor and the sick is perennial.
-But the way this mission is carried out has always been adapted to the demands of the times.
-Using the best available tools and approaches in our work is a matter of course
+But it has always been implemented by adapting it to the times, using the best possible tools and approaches

-Malteser International and its predecessors were founded more than sixty years ago.
-The purpose was to ensure that the Order and its uniquely Catholic articulation of human dignity would continue to be represented in the complex structures of international humanitarian cooperation developed since 1945.
-Today we continue to carry out this role in thirty countries around the world and strive constantly to fit our efforts to a wide and shifting range of circumstances.
 Faced with rapid technological change, changing expectations amongst donors and aid recipients, and an increasingly uncertain and globalised landscape, the humanitarian sector is currently undergoing the most significant period of upheaval in its history.
 New forms of aid continue to grow in importance, and we are working to help maintain the Order of Malta's traditional position at the forefront of technical developments.
 This includes partnerships with sustainable enterprise, for example, in the production of environmentally friendly construction materials from agricultural waste products in Africa; or by expanding the use of flexible systems to provide cash aid in place of traditional deliveries, thereby protecting the dignity of recipients and reducing waste by allowing individual families to cater to their own needs.

-Local entities are the partners of first choice In the medium term, the humanitarian world is committed to the strengthening of local partner organisations in place of international NGOs.
+In the medium term, the humanitarian world is committed to the strengthening of local partner organisations in place of international NGOs.
 This strategy builds resilience to shocks and disasters, helps to ensure that aid funding and collateral benefits reach and remain in the countries that need them most, and helps to reinforce an accountable model of civil society.
 As local capacities continue to grow, international organisations are taking on more specialist roles.
-Our internationally certified Emergency Medical Team is ready for deployment within hours anywhere in the world, and was first employed in 2020. where it supported local medical services in Cameroon, dealing with the coronavirus pandemic.
+Our internationally certified Emergency Medical Team is ready for deployment within hours anywhere in the world, and was first employed in 2020, where it supported local medical services in Cameroon, dealing with the coronavirus pandemic.
 Local entities of the Order are always our partners of first choice.
 In 2020, for example, we embarked on an ambitious pilot programme to strengthen the Lebanese Association of the Order in the challenge of catering to one of the world's largest per capita refugee populations - an issue that no country will be able to escape in future, as conflict, climate change and instability continue to unfold.